Eduardo Leite

 Eduardo Figueiredo Cavalheiro Leite (born 10 March 1985) is a Brazilian politician and governor of the state of Rio Grande do Sul.
 During the state's 2018 election, he won with 53.62% of the vote.
 Leite was elected governor at 33 years old, becoming the youngest governor in Brazil.
-In July 2021, Leite came out as gay during an interview for the Brazilian talk show Conversa com Bial, becoming the first openly gay governor in Brazil's history.
-He was again elected to the governorship of Rio Grande do Sul in the second round of the 2022 gubernatorial election.
+In July 2021, Leite came out as gay during an interview for the Brazilian talk show Conversa com Bial, becoming the first openly gay governor in Brazil's history, and one of the first two openly LGBT governors in Brazil (alongside Fátima Bezerra).

+He was elected governor of Rio Grande do Sul for the second time in the second round of the 2022 gubernatorial election.
+Alongside his position as governor of Rio Grande do Sul, Leite was the president of the Brazilian Social Democratic Party from January to November 2023.

 Political career

 Leite began his career in politics at a young age, first running for Pelotas city council in 2004 at age 19.
 Though unsuccessful, Leite began working for local Brazilian Social Democracy Party (PSDB) municipal politicians and, in 2009, would be elected to Pelotas city council.
 In 2011, Leite became the Pelotas City Council President.
 In 2013, Leite won the city's mayoral election and served from 2013 to 2016.

 During his term as mayor, Leite modernized management methods and prioritized fiscal austerity, which resulted in balanced public accounts.
 He was able to guarantee funding for major infrastructure works and the remodeling of the urban mobility system, while also improving local health and education indicators.
 Leite ended his term with an approval rating of 87%..
 Concerned with high incumbency rates among Brazilian politicians, Leite opted to not run for re-election, instead backing his vice-mayor, Paula Schild Mascarenhas, in her successful candidacy.

 In 2016, Eduardo Leite was chosen by “Americas Quarterly”, a North-American magazine, as one of the five most promising politicians under 40 in Latin America.

 After his term as mayor, Leite enrolled in a Master's program in Public Management at Fundação Getúlio Vargas.